Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 Look around yourself at all the things that do any kind of rotating.
 And I want you to think in terms of **Axis** and **Angles**.
 That's a singular axis: a vector in \*any\* direction of your choice.
 This axis will be what gets rotated *around* by a certain amount of angular units.
 I'll be using degrees, but radians are valid too.

 Leaning back in your chair?
 Nah.
-You're rotating the chair negative degrees about its `right` axis (or positive degrees about the `left` axis).
+You're rotating the chair negative degrees about its <code>right</code> axis (or positive degrees about the <code>left</code> axis).

 Looking down and to your left?
 Nah.
-Your neck is oriented some positive degrees around `Vector(1, -1, 0)`, assuming Z is your forward.
+Your neck is oriented some positive degrees around <code>Vector(1, -1, 0)</code>, assuming Z is your forward.
 Might be tough to wrap your head around.

-Grab an apple :apple:.
+Grab an pineapple :pineapple:.
 Grab a pen :pen:.
-Make an Apple Pen :apple: :pen:.
+Make a Pineapple Pen :pineapple: :pen:.
 That pen is the axis, at whatever arbitrary vector you stuck it in at.
 Spin it to see how it rotates.

 Why think in terms of axis and angles?
 Because that's more in line with how quaternions actually rotate.
 If you have a start and end orientation and want to interpolate between them, the shortest path is achieved with this kind of visualization.
 It's like drawing two dots on a basketball and connecting it with the shortest line.
 Look at the path the dot needs to travel, and rotate it with an axis that's perpendicular to that.